tangshuang/componer/docs/types.md

 What put in bower.json devDependencies will not be built when you built your application.
 These dependencies will be used when you run `componer test [name]`.
 For example, your component does not need to use jquery, but in your unit test script, you want to use jquery, you can put jquery in `devDependencies`, and use `import $ from "jquery"` in your test code.
 After you add your dependencies, run `comoner bower [name]` to install these dependencies.
 When you build your application, only `denpendencies` will be used, `devDependencies` will not.

+## Multiple types

+If there are multiple types files in one component work directory, for example, there are a bower.json and componer.json in one directory, what is the final type?

+bower.json > package.json > componer.json

+Componer firstly seek bower.json, then seek package.json, ant lastly seek componer.json.
+So the build result will follow ES6 specification, then node module (commonjs) specification, and at last UMD specification.
+If you want to build a package, do NOT put a bower.json in it, if you want to build an application, do NOT put a bower.json or a package.json.